My local big box store has refrigerators too. Why are they so much cheaper?

 Clean the refrigerator thoroughly.
 Use soap, water and the appropriate sterile rags and sponges to clean the appliance, or use a white vinegar and water mixture to clean and disinfect the refrigerator.
 If using vinegar, mix a 1/4 cup of vinegar for every cup of water used, and pour the mixture into a spray bottle.
 Remove all shelving if applicable and soap or spray them down as well.
 Pour all water out of the unit's drain pan onto the lawn if possible and clean the pan with soap and water or the vinegar.
 Wipe down and dry the refrigerator with rags or paper towels after it has been cleaned, and prop the fridge door open with a heavy book or other applicable object so the unit can dry thoroughly without the risk of mold growth.

-Leave the refrigerator door open to prevent mold and mildew growth.
+Leave the refrigerator door slightly open to prevent mold and mildew growth.
 Place an open box of baking soda in the refrigerator to further help combat possible odors.
 If you are concerned about exposure to the elements, use a synthetic cover that will not hold moisture to protect the appliance, though the door should remain open as much as possible.

 Things You Will Need